 Please Note: Appointments for this service are required.
 To set up an appointment, visit the U.S. Citizens Services appointment system page.
-Appointments are available Sunday through Thursday, excluding U.S. and Jordanian public holidays and the last working Thursday of the month.
+Appointments are available Sunday through Thursday, excluding U.S. and Jordanian public holidays and the first Thursday of each month.

 Instructions for a Passport for a Minor Under Age 16